cjperk445/symbolguesser/README.md

 ### Code
 - Took a lot of inspiration from the "Love Maths" module in the codeinstitute website.
 However I tried to change the code as much as I could to add my own twist to the maths game.
 Having two seperate games utilizing the same maths-sum threw up some challenges to overcome - such as switching which part of the sum was invisible.
-- used the below code for pressing return on different https://stackoverflow.com/questions/979662/how-can-i-detect-pressing-enter-on-the-keyboard-using-jquery
+- used the below code for pressing return on different elements such as the selected buttons got from [StackOverflow](https://stackoverflow.com/questions/979662/how-can-i-detect-pressing-enter-on-the-keyboard-using-jquery)

 ```
 $(document).on('keypress',function(e) {